HorizenOfficial/cobalt-wallet/README.md

 1. Download the zip file and unzip it
 2. In your browser, go to chrome://extensions
 3. Toggle on Developer Mode
-4. Press the “Load Unpacked” button and upload the packaged file
+4. Press the “Load Unpacked” button and upload the packaged directory